opulo-inc/ohai/docs/feeder8/oqc/index.md

 * Release Lever moves freely with a snappy action
 * Release Lever does NOT move laterally
 * Flexure buttons click easily **and are not mushy**
 	* If any feeders have mushy buttons they can be reworked quickly with a heat-gun.
-See Lucian for details!
+See Lucy for details!
 * Reset button clicks easily
 * Fiducial board is inserted
 * Fiducial board does NOT have any excess glue